Packaging waste: Social awareness and education

-Social awareness and education is also one of the ways to help contribute to issues similar to helping reducing packaging waste.
-Using the media gives quick access for the individuals or groups to spread information and awareness in regarding to letting the public know what is going on in the world and ways that others can contribute to assist in fixing problems of packaging wastes.
-Schools are also good for spreading the education with factual knowledge, possible outcomes for the increase of packaging waste, and provide ways to get individuals to give a helping hand in keeping our planet clean.
-Public awareness strategies can include a wide range of activities designed to persuade and educate.
-These strategies may focus not only on the reuse and recycling of resources, but also on encouraging responsible use and minimization of waste generation and litter.
+Social awareness and education are also ways to help contribute to issues similar to helping reduce packaging waste.
+Using the media gives individuals or groups quick access to spread information and awareness concerning letting the public know what is happening in the world and how others can contribute to fixing packaging waste problems.
+Schools are also good for spreading education with factual knowledge and possible outcomes for the increase of packaging waste and provide ways to get individuals to give a helping hand in keeping our planet clean.
+Public awareness strategies can include various activities designed to persuade and educate.
+These strategies may focus on the reuse and recycling of resources and encouraging responsible use and minimization of waste generation and litter.